 Even I need a break away from everything every now and then, and to be honest, everything could use a break away from me too.
 So, I agreed some time off with my girlfriend on Wednesday, booked my flight on Thursday, and left for the States on Saturday.

-I booked business-class seats using up 50,000 air miles to spent a week with my best friend Terry, his wife Ada and their newborn daughter Maya, in DC, my second hometown.
+I booked business-class seats using up 50,000 air miles to spend a week with my best friend Terry, his wife Ada and their newborn daughter Maya, in DC, my second hometown.
 Boy, I friggin’ love that place, though I hated the day after we went to Ozio on M street drinking with the fellas.
 We had a great night, on which I met my Scottish friend Paul who’s now an assistant coach next to Joe Wootten – yes Morgan’s son – at Bishop O’Connell High in Virginia, one of the nations top basketball programs.
 My man Greg-a-lirous also came over to meet me, and so did Kenny and Ron – which I already met earlier in the week when we went to the driving range for some swings.
 That’s actually as early as they told me about Crown Black, that it was going to be really nasty, but I never thought it was going to be this bad.
-Boy, did I suffer the day(s) after.
-Oh and Ron, if you happen to read this at some point, please don’t ever participate in American Idol – but please do keep singing for us, as that was fucking hilarious!
+Boy, did I suffer the day(s) after… Oh and Ron, if you happen to read this at some point, please don’t ever participate in American Idol – but please do keep singing for us, as that was fucking hilarious!

-On my way back the Dutch customs made me open my case, after I told them I had nothing to declare.
-Fortunately they guy bought my story and I was free to walk with about 21 Kilos (like 45 Lbs.) of new goods worth almost as much as $2 grand!
+On my way back the Dutch customs made me open my case after I told them I had nothing to declare.
+Fortunately, they guy bought my story and I was free to walk with about 21 Kilos (like 45 Lbs.) of new goods worth almost as much as $2 grand!

-Even though I am not telling half of what I did during my stay in DC, it was just long enough to get the much needed rest, but I have to admit that I was dying to see the loved ones who came to pick me up at Schiphol.
+Even though I am not telling half of what I did during my stay in DC, it was just long enough to get the much-needed rest, but I have to admit that I was dying to see the loved ones who came to pick me up at Schiphol.
 ‘Till the next time!

 A New Project, Bigger and Bolder than Ever Before

 My latest project is quite amazing.
 I joined ventures with Andrew, someone I have been working closely together with lately.
 I believe he has all the skills that I have lack off.
-I think that this project could turn out to become my/our biggest ever, not only because it covers all gambling niches, i.e. casino, poker, bingo and sports betting, but mainly because our joint partnership.
+I think that this project could turn out to become my/our biggest ever, not only because it covers all gambling niches, i.e. casino, poker, bingo, and sports betting, but mainly because of our joint partnership.